SpearAndFang/primitive-survival/README.md

 Page code:block-rottenlog-stump
 Page code:item-primitivesurvival:earthworm
 ```
-Note: when you use that information later in a json file, you will rearrange that page code slightly, like so:
+Note: when you use that information later in a json file, you will to tidy up/rearrange that page code slightly, like so:
 ```
 block-rottenlog-stump
 primitivesurvival:item-earthworm